 Education is a vital partner in the growth of High Point led by High Point University which many credit for the town’s economic turnaround.
 The school has experienced high levels of growth under President Nido Qubein in the past decade.
 The school’s $160 million expansion and renovation plans announced in spring 2016 include a $60 million undergraduate sciences facility.
 New buildings and construction projects include establishing the Congdon School of Health Sciences and the Fred Wilson School of Pharmacy, the only pharmacy school in the Triad.

-To learn about High Point’s history a visit to the High Point Museum is time well spent.
+To learn about High Point’s history all one needs to do is visit the High Point Museum.
 A trip to Bernice Bienenstock Furniture Library is on the bucket list for those who are intrigued with the industry.
 It is the largest furniture specialty library in the world.
 Take a photo by the John Coltrane statue and marker.
 The bronze statute pays tribute to one of High Point’s most acclaimed citizens, legendary jazz saxophonist John Coltrane.
 Each Labor Day, jazz lovers gather for the John Coltrane International Jazz and Blues Festival.

 The city has plenty of green spaces, parks and lakes that get locals outdoors and connected with nature.
 The Piedmont Environmental Center provides environmental education, engaging nature hikes, eco-tours and 11 miles of trails for independent adventure.